Jacob-Lasky/iseetv/README.md

 ## Running the project manually

-1. Run `docker compose up` to start the backend container.
+1. Run `docker compose up` to start the containers.
 2. Open `http://localhost:1313` in your browser.

+## FAQ | Development | Feature Requests:
+- If you're thinking about contributing to this repo in anyway, I want you to!
+I welcome all ideas, feedback, questions and PRs.
+I had never used React before starting this project and recognize how difficult it is to jump into something new.
+I want us all to support each other as we build cool things together.
+- General Development Guidelines
+-   Ask tons of questions
+-   Keep code testable and tested
+-   Update the README